A-Shariatix/Registration_Project/README.md

 - Docker
 - HAProxy

--Prometheus
+- Prometheus

--MySQL Database
+- MySQL Database

--Python and Flask micro framework
+- Python and Flask micro framework

 I also learned more about:

--HTTP methods and status codes
+- HTTP methods and status codes

--Various file types including JSON and Yaml
+- Various file types including JSON and Yaml